-Just like any other industry, creating a successful website design for the target audience takes much more than a great user interface design.
-Health and fitness organisations tend to harbour a unique need when it comes to approaching website design and digital marketing.
+Similar to just about any other industry creating a successful website design and user experience for the health and fitness audience takes much more than a great user interface design.
+Health and fitness organisations tend to carry a unique need when it comes to approaching website design and digital marketing.
 The backbone of a health and fitness-focused website is content.
 Not just well-written content, but meaningful content presented clearly and efficiently.
-This aspect can often be a challenge as health and fitness audiences crave information.
-People interested in this type of information are unique to most others as they’re more willing to spend time on a website reading in-depth articles, whereas most of us are content to casually scan through the page headings and find something to click.
-On the surface, you may think the content onus doesn’t fall on the web designer as much as the client or copywriter, however, without considering this particular user experience, a website design for this audience can quickly get derailed.
+Focusing your website design strategy on content can often be a challenge as health and fitness audiences crave information.
+People interested in this type of in-depth information are unique to most others as they’re more willing to spend time on a website reading in-depth articles, whereas most of us are more comfortable casually scanning through the page headings for what we’re looking for specifically, or finding something to click.
+On the surface, you may think the content strategy doesn’t fall on the web designer as much as the client or copywriter, however, without considering this particular user experience, a website design for health and fitness can quickly get derailed.

-To see these best practices in action, have a look at our Precision Nutrition website design case study for a visual representation of our web design approach.
+To see how our Toronto Web Design Agency puts these best practices in action, have a look at our Precision Nutrition website design case study for a visual presentation of our web design approach.

-For deeper insight into website design for health and fitness organisations, let’s look at some best practices to follow…
+For deeper insight into our approach to website design for health and fitness organisations, let’s look at some best practices to follow…

-Web Design Best Practices for Health & Fitness Organizations
+Best Practices for Health & Fitness Web Design

 Clean, Effective Design